 Gratitude can turn a meal into a feast, a house into a home, a stranger into a friend. – Melody Beattie

 Cabbage and sea salt.
 Time does the magic here.
-Once you introduce cultured cabbage into your diet your body may just start asking for more.
-Eating cultured foods feels so clean and alive.
-It is one of the richest sources for live probiotics, a tablespoon or two provides more benefits than a probiotic pill or powder.
+Once you introduce sauerkraut into your diet your body may just start asking for more.
+Eating fermented foods like sauerkraut or kimchi feels so clean and alive.
+It is one of the richest sources of live probiotics, a tablespoon or two provides more benefits than a probiotic pill or powder!
+Talk about economical!

 One thing I love about making my own ferments is that I can control the taste.
 My family prefers a “less sour” sauerkraut.
 Tasting it as it ferments lets you find your own perfect sweet spot of flavor and texture.
 People who say they don’t like sauerkraut often tolerate homemade and even start to acquire a taste for it.
 My son, who currently likes about 2 vegetables, will eat this at almost every meal- thank goodness!

-The probiotics in fermented foods have been associated with a variety of health benefits, including bolstering immunity, improving digestion,and even supporting weight loss!
-Here are 8 of the most noteworthy:
+The probiotics in fermented foods like sauerkraut have been associated with a variety of health benefits, including bolstering immunity, improving digestion,and even supporting weight loss!
+Here are the most noteworthy:

 - Increases the nutritional content of the foods being fermented.

 - Stimulates and supports the immune system.